 La Cueva del Esplendor – Cave of Splendor around Jardin.

 La Camino de la Herrera – Part of this hike you can do without a guide, with a hike up the La Garrucha (the old wooden cable car).
 You can do a more in-depth tour with Jardín Ecotours that include touring the nature reserve and waterfalls.
 The extensive hike is about 3-4 hours.
 We didn’t ride the cable car but the locals assure us its safe.
 (Others have tried it with no issues)

 Old school cable car La Garrucha – worth checking out, views of the town are unreal!

 Cristo Rey Hill – This is a hike up to the big Christ statue to see spectacular views of the town.(see details further in this post)

 This video shows the insane views from the Cristo Rey Hill:

 For More Laid Back Adventures: Tours beyond hiking, include horseback riding, and coffee tours to learn the process in micro-producers from picking, drying, processing and roasting.
 (See below where to book).
 Birdwatching is quickly becoming a top adventure in Jardin.
 Some species of bird are only native to this area.

-The hike is uphill, but it takes no more than 40 minutes across the river, up through the plantain farms, and winding up to the top.
-You will be rewarded with a lovely café -restaurant at the top where you can take a break and enjoy the views.
-(If its open!)
+The hike is uphill, but it takes no more than 40 minutes across the river, up through the plantain farms.
+You will be rewarded with spectacular views at the top.

 El Libertador square is the best seat in town.
 We have visited a lot of central town squares in Colombia, and Jardín has one of the coolest gathering areas in the country.
 You can spend hours sipping coffee, fresh juices or cold beers.
 You will never get bored of watching children playing, families gathering, or the local cowboy entertainment of horse trotting and prancing around the town square.